 Applied Studies courses are designed in collaboration with an Applied Studies Instructor and explore your interests and aptitudes, testing and reinforcing the theories and principles learned in the classroom while in a professional environment.

-Disciplinary Credit Applied Studies are available in all disciplines at the 2000, 3000, or 4000-level (exceptions include business and education).
+Disciplinary Credit Applied Studies are available in all disciplines at the 2000, 3000, or 4000-level (see exceptions).
 You and your Academic Supervisor will determine the level of your course based on your abilities and the proposed academic deliverables.
-For example:

 Arts & Science - all disciplines 2000-4000 (ex.
 BIOL 2980)

 Dhillon School of Business - all disciplines only available at the 3000 or 4000 level (ex.
 MGT 3980-4980)